kobolabs/metadata-style-guide/README.md

 ## ISBN

 ### Definition</br>
-Your eBook's electronic ISBN.
+Your eBook's ISBN.
 Must be 13 digits in length.

 ### Best Practice	</br>
 > In ONIX the ISBN must be unhyphenated.